NYC Subway Shooter Frank James Case Breakdown! *NEW Info*

 Okay.

-So they're trying to get a no-knock warrant, okay, and that they could do it at any time.
+And that they could do it at any time.

-And more than likely, they probably would have used the FI uh, I would have I would I'll bet my left testicle that if they had not caught him, what they would have done was they would have sent the F FBI HRT.
+I would have, I would, I'll bet my left testicle that if they had not caught him, what they would have done was they would have sent the F FBI HRT.

-Now, I know you guys are probably wondering who the fuck is the FBI HRT.
+Now, I know you guys are probably wondering, who the fuck is the FBI HRT?

 I'll pull it up for y'all real quick.

-That's like their elite um that's their elite um rescue squad.
+That's their elite rescue squad.

-So this is them right here, okay.
+So, this is them right here, okay.

 HRT.

-Um the HRT is the elite tactical unit of the FBI.
+Um, the HRT is the elite tactical unit of the FBI.

 The HRT was formed to provide a full-time federal law enforcement tactical capability to respond to major terrorist incidents throughout the United States.

-They call these guys in, they're FBI agents, and they live in Quantico.
+They're FBI agents, and they live in Quantico.

-They live and train, they don't carry, they don't carry cases.
+They don't carry cases.

 They're 24-7 SWAT only.